John Sears (political strategist)

 John Patrick Sears (July 3, 1940 – March 26, 2020) was an American attorney, and a Republican political strategist.
 He served as Deputy Counsel to President Richard M. Nixon from 1969–70, and assisted both Nixon and Ronald Reagan in their presidential campaigns.

 Early life and education

 Sears was born in July 1940 near Syracuse, New York, the son of James L. Sears and Helen M. Fitzgerald.
 Sears attended Christian Brothers Academy in suburban Syracuse, a private Catholic preparatory academy.
-He earned his undergraduate degree at the University of Notre Dame (B.S.,1960), and completed law school at Georgetown University (L.L.B., J.D., 1963); both universities are among the most prominent Catholic colleges in the United States.
+He earned his undergraduate degree at the University of Notre Dame (B.S.,1960), and completed law school at Georgetown University (L.L.B., J.D., 1963).

 Early career

 Public sector

 Sears worked as a law clerk for the New York State Court of Appeals from 1963-65.

 Private sector

 He then became a member of the New York City law firm of Nixon, Mudge, Rose, Alexander, Guthrie & Mitchell for two years.
 He met Richard M. Nixon as a colleague at this firm; at the time Nixon was a former congressman, senator, and vice-president, and unsuccessful presidential and gubernatorial candidate, working as a lawyer in private practice.